The-ArdaS/blango/README.md

 # blango

-Advance Django course by Codio.
+Advance Django course by Codio

 Building a weblog with Django (hence called blango)